Tay Martin

-Davontavean Martin (born December 14, 1997) is an American professional football wide receiver.
+Davontavean Martin (born December 14, 1997) is an American professional football wide receiver for the Detroit Lions of the National Football League (NFL).
 He played college football for the Washington State Cougars and Oklahoma State Cowboys.
-Martin has also been a member of the San Francisco 49ers, Tennessee Titans, and Washington Commanders.
+Martin has also been a member of the San Francisco 49ers, Tennessee Titans, Washington Commanders, and the UFL's Columbus Aviators.
+He was signed as an undrafted free agent by the 49ers following the 2022 NFL draft.